ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

 ### `/root` principal

 In order to reset user passwords, staff must possess a `/root` principal.
 This principal grants the staffer the ability to change users' passwords.
-This is because chpass requires the Kerberos `change-password` privilege.
-The permission to do this originates in the Kerberos administrative ACL (`kerberos:/etc/heimdal-kdc/kadmind.acl`):

     username/root@OCF.BERKELEY.EDU change-password *@OCF.BERKELEY.EDU

-This is usually given to staff after a semester of demonstrated interest.
+Before student groups became able to reset their passwords online in 2015, this principal was widely given out.
+However, since then, it has only been useful for resetting passwords of group accounts with no associated signatories.
+It is now given out as needed.

-## Technical managers
+## Technical Managers

 *group ocfroot*